01 — Fundamentals

 Validation

 Full validation per ICH Q2(R2)/Q14 for commercial methods.
 Comprehensive assessment of all validation parameters.
-Required before BLA/MAA submission for release and stability methods.
+Required before marketing-application submission for release and stability methods.

 Continued Performance